rexologue/detectune/README.md

 - **Training engine** for MaskDINO models powered by PyTorch + Hugging Face Transformers.
-- **Checkpoint management** with epoch-based checkpoints and automatic best-model tracking.
+- **Checkpoint management** with epoch-based checkpoints and configurable best-model tracking.
 - **Experiment tracking with Neptune**, mirroring the ergonomics of the `vit_tune` Neptune logger.